 The Importance of Starting Early

 With all of these new supportive technologies, the experts argue that starting early offers patients the best results.
 But these technologies are also giving stroke survivors results that were previously not thought possible.
 One study found that vagus nerve stimulation, a type of electrical stimulation, can even double the recovery rate for stroke survivors.
-There’s good reason to hope that supportive technologies will give stroke survivors better and better outcomes in the future.
+There’s good reason to hope those supportive technologies will give stroke survivors better and better outcomes in the future.